reflex-dev/reflex-web/docs/wrapping-react/library-and-tags.md

     # If the component is a default export from the module, set this to True.
     is_default = True/False

+    @classmethod
+    def create(cls, *children, **props):
+        """Create an instance of MyBaseComponent.

+        Args:
+            *children: The children of the component.
+            **props: The props of the component.

+        Returns:
+            The component instance.
+        """
+        # Your custom creation logic here
+        return super().create(*children, **props)

 ```

 # Wrapping a Dynamic Component